decred/dcrdocs/docs/proof-of-stake/redeem-script.md

 1. Look for one of your vote o revoke transactions.
 This can be done creating a new wallet using your seed phrase, and checking your past tickets.

-2. Open the transaction using [dcrdata](https://dcrdata.org) and look into the decoded JSON to find the `scripSig`.
+2. Open the transaction using [dcrdata](https://dcrdata.org) and look into the decoded JSON to find the `scriptSig`.
 It can be found inside the `vin` key.

 3. The `asm` value should be a long string separated by a white space.
 Grab the second part of the `scriptSig` `asm`, this is your redeem script.